Island Diary December 2014

 Thurs., Dec.
 18th – Miller Boat Line’s island employees celebrate Christmas with a party at the Reel Bar.

 Fri., Dec.
-19th – Tree trimmers who have been working in DeRivera Park for several days are finishing up cutting limbs.
+19th – Tree trimmers working in DeRivera Park for several days are finishing up cutting limbs.
 The park really looks different with all the dead wood gone.

 Sun., Dec.
 21st – Christie Ontko takes a winter solstice walk.
 Kendra Koehler opens the ReSale Shop for those islanders who must nurture their shopping fix.
 Kelly Mohn is out delivering pumpkin rolls.